 If you have a SharePoint connection in your Flare project in order to leverage those external files, you also have the option of publishing output to a SharePoint server.
-You can do this in Flare by setting up a destination file and pointing to that SharePoint server.
-For more information see the online Help.
+You can do this in Flare Desktop by setting up a destination file and pointing to that SharePoint server.
+For more information see the Help system.

-PDF Inside Online Help
+PDF Inside Help System

-There might be times when you want to place one kind of Flare output inside another.
-The most common example is a print-based output such as PDF inside an online Help system.
+There might be times when you want to place one kind of Flare Desktop output inside another.
+The most common example is a print-based output such as PDF inside a Help system.